nodesource/nsolid-npm/README.md

 ### How to get my N|Solid Command URL
 #### Instructions for N|Solid Local Instance

+- The command for N|Solid Desktop is `localhost:9001`
-- The  URL for N|Solid running locally is `localhost:9001`
+- The URL for N|Solid Console is `http://localhost:6753`

 #### Instructions for N|Solid SaaaS

 - Go to your [Node Source account](https://accounts.nodesource.com/downloads) and choose the `NodeSource - SaaS` account as the print below